-The Local Government Association are the national voice of local government, working with councils to support, promote and improve local government.
-They provided funding for a year long Digital Inclusion Programme so that we could offer 1-2-1 training and support to residents living in sheltered accommodation blocks in the borough.
+The Local Government Association (LGA) provided funding for a year long digital inclusion programme so that Croydon Council could offer 1-2-1 training and support to residents living in sheltered accommodation blocks in the borough.

 Marianne is a 77 year old Croydon resident who lives alone in one of the sheltered housing blocks.
 She speaks English as a second language, and was born in Nigeria.
 Marianne took part in the LGA digital pilot project and had many of the typical characteristics of the learners that took part in the scheme.

 Marianne attended her first session roughly a month into the project.
 Her details were taken and she was given a brief introduction to the advantages of being online.
 We looked at the BBC website with her to show how it combined video and text.
 She was very excited to know more about the internet, so she began joining the sessions in the communal lounge.
 Unfortunately her learning was soon disrupted by the lockdown when sessions were suspended.

 Marianne had an EE router in her flat which she knew very little about and didn’t use.
 She had no other device and was not getting the full use of her phone, since she understood very little about the internet.
 But she had an understanding of how to make calls and use texts on her phone.

 Using a laptop